How to Stop Ruminating

-For those of us who suffer from anxiety and/or depression, ruminating can be a chronic symptom of our distress.
-Ruminating is like wearing a constant groove in a record, you replay the same thoughts over and over until it is nearly impossible to stop.
+For those of us who suffer from anxiety and/or depression, ruminating can be a chronic symptom of our condition.
+Ruminating is like getting stuck on a groove in a record.
+You replay the same thoughts over and over until it is nearly impossible to stop.
 In this post we are going to explore the signs that we are ruminating, the reasons why we engage in this type of worry, and what steps we can take to stop.

-Ruminating is never healthy for us but there are degrees to which this worrying is detrimental for not only our mental health but our physical health as well.
+Ruminating is never healthy for us, but there are degrees to which this worrying is detrimental for not only our mental health but our physical health as well.
 Here are some of the signs to indicate that you should get some help from a mental health practitioner to stop ruminating.
 It's time to get help when:

 Why do we ruminate?

-In some extreme cases, ruminating can be a symptom of Obsessive-Compulsive Disorder or OCD.
-In obsessive-compulsive disorder a person is troubled by a pattern of intrusive, distressing thoughts and repetitive behaviors.
-For example, the individual may believe that if they don't engage in certain rituals, then bad things will happen.
+In some extreme cases, ruminating can be a symptom of obsessive-compulsive disorder, or OCD.
+With OCD, a person is troubled by a pattern of intrusive, distressing thoughts and repetitive behaviors.
+For example, the individual may believe that if they don't engage in certain rituals, bad things will happen.
 Another person with OCD may fear that if they don't think or say certain things then disaster will ensue.

 What can be done to stop ruminating?

-- Talk it out with others who understand.
-Sharing your worries on sites such as Anxiety Connection may help you to gain a different perspective on things which trouble you.
+Talk it out with others who understand.
+Sharing your worries on online forums may help you to gain a different perspective on things which trouble you.

-- Make a list of the things which are bothering you.
+Make a list of the things which are bothering you.
 Then categorize your worries as to which ones you can actually do something about.
-Develop small, do-able action based goals to tackle the problems where you can take action.
+Develop small, manageable, action-based goals to tackle the problems.
 You are always going to feel better when you are taking concrete steps towards resolving problems as opposed to just worrying about them.

 There is no fast and easy way to stop chronic worrying or ruminating, especially if you have been doing it for a long time.
 The first step to change this habit is to be aware that you are doing it.
-Then it may be wise to seek help from a trusted therapist especially if your ruminating is causing you problems at work or home.
-If you need support you know you can always find it here on Anxiety Connection.
-We are here to listen.
+Then it may be wise to seek help from a trusted therapist, especially if your ruminating is causing you problems at work or home.